-When my family and friends ask me why I joined a Presbyterian church they’re always surprised when I don’t mention the Five Points of Calvinism.
-It may surprise you too, but here’s why: While I love the five points and view them as essential to being Reformed, they’re only a gateway!
+When my family and friends ask why I joined a Reformed church they’re always surprised when I don’t exclusively mention the Five Points of Calvinism.
+While I love the five points and view them as essential to being Reformed, they’re only a gateway.

 There’s more to being Reformed than holding to the “doctrines of grace.”
-As wonderful as they are, they only belong to one category of theology: soteriology (the doctrine of salvation).
-The DNA of Reformed theology is the doctrine of the covenant–specifically, the covenant of works and the covenant of grace.
+As wonderful as they are, they only cover one category of theology: soteriology (the doctrine of salvation).
+The DNA of Reformed theology is the doctrine of the Covenant—specifically, the covenant of works and the covenant of grace.

 You might ask, “What’s a covenant?”
 In Confessing the Faith, Chad Van Dixhoorn describes it as a “sovereignly determined and administered arrangement between God and man, with penalties and promises.”
 As the Westminster Confession puts it, God “voluntarily condescended” to our level in order for us to have relationship with him (7.1).

 “Covenant” can seem like an abstract word, but it is truly an expression of relationship.
-As Dutch theologian, Herman Bavinck has said, “True religion cannot be anything other than a covenant: it has its origin in the condescending goodness and grace of God.”
+As Dutch theologian Herman Bavinck said, “True religion cannot be anything other than a covenant: it has its origin in the condescending goodness and grace of God.”

-Because God is so great, and we are so small, the only way that meaningful communication can take place is for God to stoop down to our level to speak.
+Because God is so great, and we are so small, the only way meaningful communication can take place is for God to stoop down to our level to speak.
 Think of it in terms of how a parent will bend down to speak at their child’s level in order to communicate effectively.
-This is what God has done in establishing covenant relationships with mankind.
+This is what God has done in establishing a covenant relationship with mankind.

 The Bi-Covenantal Framework

-Every human being who has ever lived has had, or does have, a personal relationship with God.
-This is either realized within Adam (in the covenant of works) or within Christ (in the covenant of grace).
-What do I mean when I say the covenant of works and the covenant of grace?
+Every human being has a personal relationship with God: either in Adam (in the covenant of works) or in Christ (in the covenant of grace).
 The Westminster Confession (7.2 & 7.3) explains these epic covenants like this:

 The first covenant made with man was a covenant of works, wherein life was promised to Adam (Gal 3:12), and in him to his posterity (Rom 5:12-20) upon condition of perfect and personal obedience (Gen 2:17; Gal 3:10).